medvecky/ptm-server/README.md

     }
     ```

-### Update task status
+#### Update task status

-Updates tasks status with the given id to the given status.
+Updates task status with the given id to the given status.

 * **URL**